Mother's heartbreaking warning after son dies from taking MDMA on his birthday | ITV News

 Billy Mullin worked as a carer for adults with learning difficulties and had a passion for photography and fashion.

-He turned 24 on 9th November last year and on the night of his birthday he and his girlfriend decided to take the drug MDMA.
+He turned 24 on 9th November last year and on the night of his birthday he decided to take the drug MDMA.

 Billy's body then started to shut down and he was taken to hospital, first to Worthing and then to Kings College in London.